“Heaven and Earth”

 Anna Mullin began painting as a way to pass the time with her mother, who was a wheelchair-bound, stroke victim on oxygen.
 Through the help of art instructor, Dennis Sears, she was able to assemble the materials and learn the basics of painting oil on canvas.
 Her mother served as her “in house art critic” until she passed away in 2008.
 By that time, Anna was enthralled with every aspect of painting.
 Since then, she has branched out to mount one-person exhibits in galleries and museums throughout the state of Alabama.

-Anna Mullin is an Alabama-based landscape and portrait artist, working in oil on canvas since 2007.
-Her touring one-person exhibit, “God’s Picture Show,” premiered at The Meadows Gallery in Gadsden, AL, in October, 2011, featuring ten nature scenes of extraordinary cloud formations occurring in the first decade of the 21st century.
+Her first one-person exhibit, “God’s Picture Show,” premiered at The Meadows Gallery in Gadsden, AL, in October, 2011, featuring ten nature scenes of extraordinary cloud formations occurring in the first decade of the 21st century.
 The exhibit completed its run at the Kentuck Gallery in Northport, AL, in July, 2012.

-She is best known for her landscapes in which light seems to emanate from within the painting.
-Two of her paintings, “Colorado Mountains” and “Gathering Clouds,” have been included in the artbook, International Contemporary Artists, Volume IV.
-People who collect her work include Joseph J. Andrew, former head of the Democratic National Committee and author of the thriller, “The Disciples.”
+Anna is best known for her landscapes in which light seems to emanate from within the painting.
+Two of her paintings, “Colorado Mountains” and “Gathering Clouds,” were included in the art book, International Contemporary Artists, Volume IV.
+She has also been featured in the Winter, 2014 issue of Gadsden Style magazine and the Feb.
+5, 2014 issue of The Daily Home in Talladega County, AL. People who collect her work include Joseph J. Andrew, former head of the Democratic National Committee and author of the thriller, “The Disciples.”